Are you getting the most out of your AWS investment? Get your free AWS Well-Architected Assessment.

 Application

-• App development and tests: EFS makes it easy to move blocks of code between developers or share files across multiple computational resources.
+• App development and tests: EFS streamlines the sharing of code blocks among developers and allows for seamless file sharing across multiple computational resources.

 Amazon Elastic Block Store